-A simple intermodal chain can involve an exporter, an importer, as well as the different carriers and terminals acting as intermediaries.
+A simple intermodal chain can involve an exporter, an importer, and the different carriers and terminals acting as intermediaries.
 Assuming one full dry container load (reefers or hazardous materials trade would generate more transactions and information), for an intermodal transportation chain to occur, a series of operations and related information flows are required.
-Although blockchain technology has little to do with the operations, it substantially changes how the related information flows are stored and shared among the involved parties.
+Although blockchain technology has little to do with operations, it substantially changes how the related information flows are stored and shared among the involved parties.

 At the destination, the final operations are performed on the container, such a destuffing and stocking the items in the distribution center.
 Upon inspection, if the shipment matches the order, then the commercial invoice can be cleared, the blockchain updated and the supplier paid if the Incoterms were Carriage and Insurance Paid (CIP).
 This marks the end of this blockchain, which now contains the complete transport, intermodal, and transactional sequence of this intermodal chain.